-- 1. Open the buried grey cylinder with red lid (figure 5.9).
-Inside there is a 2 L plastic bottle connected by Teflon tube to the lysimeter installed in the soil - 2.
-Another Teflon tube is connected to the bottle and closed with a pinch clamp.
-Open the pinch clamp and ensure that the tubing walls are separated (figure 5.10) - 3.
-Apply a vacuum of 300-400 millibar using the electrical pump.
-Discard the first few ml of water entering the bottle - 4.
+- 1. Apply vacuum on the bottles 2-3 days before you expect to collect the water. - 2.
+Open the buried grey cylinder with red lid (figure 5.9).
+Inside there is a 2 L plastic bottle connected by Teflon tube to the lysimeter installed in the soil. - 3.
+Open the pinch clamp and ensure that the tubing walls are separated (figure 5.10).
+Squeeze the tube over the connector from the pump tube. - 4.
+Apply a vacuum of 400 millibar using the electrical pump.
+Discard the first few ml of water entering the bottle. - 5.
 Apply vacuum again.
-Record day and time for application of vacuum in the field chart - 5.
-Measure soil moisture at 5 random spots adjacent to the site.
-Avoid the area upstream where the bottles are buried.
+Record day and time for application of vacuum in the field chart - 6.
+Measure soil moisture at five random spots adjacent to the site (use a theta probe ML2x).
+Avoid the area upstream from where the bottles are buried.
 Insert the theta-probe into the soil from the ground surface.
 Do not force the probe down.
 If you hit a stone, just move the sensor and try another place.
 Read results on the HH2-meter.
-Remember to check if the HH2 meter is set for Organic or Mineral soil.
+Check if the HH2 meter is set for Organic or Mineral soil.
 In Østerlien select Mineral soil.

-Figure 5.12 Electrical pump (1) connected to the soft tube on the bottle (2)
+Figure 5.12 Electrical pump (1) connected to the soft silicone tube on the bottle (2)